The Friends of the Commons of Malvern

-The documents of the application by the Rose Farm Partnership were first made public on 12th November 2018, and it appears the applicants want the MHT to sign up to a 15 year option on an easement and for the MHT to help them get planning permission.
+The Rose Farm Partnership approached the Trust in December 2016, but the documents of the application were not made available to the public on the Trust website until 12th November 2018; it appears the applicants want the MHT to sign up to a 15 year option on an easement and for the MHT to help them get planning permission.
 Eventually the Rose Farm Partnership would hope to sell the land to a developer and give a cut of the proceeds to the Trust.
-The developer, over whom the Trust would have little influence, would probably want to build two and three storey houses in the field, almost certainly several hundred, and there would be associated street lighting, and roadsigns, not to mention disturbance to wildlife and hedges; this could result in the total urbanisation of the eastern gateway to Malvern.
+The developer, over whom the Trust would have little influence, would probably want to build two and three storey houses in the field, almost certainly several hundred, and there would be associated street lighting, and roadsigns, not to mention disturbance to wildlife and hedges; this could lead to the total urbanisation of the eastern gateway to Malvern.

 The vote on this is likely to be very close, so you can help greatly just by attending the meeting to show a swell of public support for refusing the application.
 Do please do come along if you can.

 Tuesday 19th March 2019

 Gryphon Room, Malvern College

 7 pm to 9 pm